RTippin/messenger/README.md

 - Private and group threads.
 - Message reactions, replies, edits, and deletion.
 - Send image, document, audio, and video messages.
-- Group thread chat-bots and packaged bot installs.
+- Group thread chat-bots.
 [Ready-made bots][link-messenger-bots]
+- Customize and create your own chat-bot handlers and bot packages.
+See the [Chat Bots][link-chat-bots] documentation.
 - Private thread approval when the two participants are not friends.
 - Add participants in a group thread from your friends list.
 - Permissions per participant within a group thread.
 - Friends, Search, and Online status systems.
 - Provider avatars, group thread avatars, and bot avatars.
 - Underlying calling system you can extend.
+See the [Calling][link-calling] documentation.
 - Group thread invitation links (like discord).
 - All actions are protected behind policies.
 - Scheduled commands for automated cleanup and checks.